-*North Carolina colleges/universities that are accredited by the SACS (Southern Association of Colleges and Schools).
+*Colleges/universities that are accredited by the SACSCOC (Southern Association of Colleges and Schools Commission on Colleges).

 - All finalists competing in the final round must provide an accompanist for the competition.
-Both the applicant and the accompanist must be available to travel to Boone, NC for the final round of competition, should they be selected as one of the finalists for the competition.
+Both the applicant and the accompanist must be available to travel to Boone, NC, for the final round of competition, should they be selected as one of the finalists for the competition.
+Finalists are responsible for their own travel expenses.

 - A First Place Winner from a previous Rosen-Schaffel Competition is not eligible to return for future competitions.